Registered Direct Offering raises $11.7 million

 Non Executive Director

-Elliott has been Senior Vice President of Global Development and R&D Strategy and Operations at Amgen where he was responsible for managing and executing Amgen’s R&D strategy and drug development process.
-Previously, Elliott spent 17 years at Bristol-Myers Squibb (BMS) where he was Senior Vice President and Head of Specialty Development and held a range of senior positions in BMS’s research and development group.
+Previously, Elliott was Senior Vice President of Research & Development, Strategy and Operations at Amgen where he was responsible for managing and executing Amgen’s R&D strategy and drug development process.
+Elliott also spent 17 years at Bristol-Myers Squibb (BMS) where he was Senior Vice President and Head of Specialty Development and held a range of senior positions in BMS’s research and development group.
 Prior to joining BMS, Elliott was a member of the Renal Division at Brigham and Women's Hospital, where he was an investigator in federally-sponsored outcomes research and industry-sponsored clinical trials.
-Elliott currently serves as a director for Omega Therapeutics and serves as CEO of Intrepid Alliance, a non-profit whose objective is to facilitate the development of small molecule therapeutics for future pandemic agents.
-He previously served as Board Chair of TransCelerate BioPharma.
+Elliott serves as a director for Omega Therapeutics, Editas Medicines (NASDAQ: EDIT) and Kinaset Therapeutics.
+He also served as CEO of Intrepid Alliance, a non-profit whose objective is to facilitate the development of small molecule therapeutics for future pandemic agents and as Board Chair of TransCelerate BioPharma, a non-profit focused on improving and accelerating the development of new therapeutics.